lcouper/AnalysisTutorials/MechanisticTransmissionModel/README.md

 An overview of the steps below:
 1. Load packages and climate data
 2. Define functions for each temperature-dependent mosquito life history trait
+3. Pull in temperature data
-3. Calculate R0 for the given month/year
+4. Calculate tempearture-dependent R0 for the given month/year
-4. Rescale and plot the data
+5. Rescale and rasterize R0
+6. Plot

 Note this approach is outlined in [Mordecai et al. 2017](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0005568), and Dr. Erin Mordecai helped guide the construction of the code below